Neocky/Text2McBook/README.md

 Python (minimum: Version 3.10.4) needs to be installed on your machine.
 Get it [here](https://www.python.org/downloads/).

-### Clone the repository / Download the zip
+### Clone the repository / Download the latest release

 Download the script:
 Clone the repository or get the latest release [here](https://github.com/Neocky/Text2McBook/releases).

 ## Usage